Why did I remove my Alternative Vaccine Schedules from the newest version of The Vaccine Book?

 My alternative schedules were designed as options for parents to follow if they chose to vaccinate and were comfortable with the risks, with the intention that parents would both read those risks and discuss the risks and benefits of vaccination with their doctor.
 While many of my patients do not get any vaccines at all, some do choose to follow my selective schedule or my delayed schedule.
 Many kids seem to handle these schedules okay, but I have seen some kids experience moderate to severe side effects.
 The important thing is that they are under my direct care throughout this process.
 And that's how it should be.
 So I feel better about readers putting together a vaccine schedule with their own doctor, instead of just following a piece of paper without proper guidance.

 So, in order to better insure informed consent for vaccination, I decided to leave any and all decisions about how to schedule vaccines where it belongs -- in the hands of each reader and their health care practitioner.
 Don't worry, I didn't leave you hanging.
 I wrote a completely new chapter on deciding if, when, and how to vaccinate in which I give you numerous options, ideas, and much guidance to help you with your decision in this new version of the book that is even better than my first two editions.
-The Vaccine Book, Third Edition (2019) is now available on Amazon (Amazon is still selling some of the old 2011 versions, so be sure to buy it from the John Phillip Ryan Amazon seller to guarantee the new edition - click on the link above or on the homepage) and everywhere else books are sold.
+The Vaccine Book, Third Edition (2019) is now available on Amazon (Amazon is still selling some of the old 2011 versions, so be sure to buy it from the John Phillip Ryan Amazon seller to guarantee the new edition - click on the link above or on the homepage.
+Warning: This only works in the United States.
+In other countries, like CANADA, you may be directed to a different seller who sells the old version) and everywhere else books are sold.